-Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 3 Options for Options for Options for Options for interventions: interventions: interventions: interventions: Fighting-includes all parties involved Write up sent home Write up sent Write up sent Write up sent Substance Abuse-including chew, and put in file home and put in file home and put in file home and put in file snuff, tobacco, alcohol, prescription Written Apology IIIC IIIC IIIC meds that do not belong to the , Written Apology Written Apology Written Apology student, excessive over-the-counter Acknowledgement of , 0, .
-07 meds, and/or other substances behavior Acknowledgement Acknowledgement Acknowledgement Sexual or Ethnic Harassment IN or OUT of school of behavior of behavior of behavior Sexual or Ethnic Harassment Suspension for 1-5 Out of School Out of School Expulsion Sexual Immorality days Suspension for Suspension for 10 Expuision Conduction and aayo three days up to days to one BOD informed Intentional Destructive Acts- TSAP one semester semester Against school property, other personal property, or stealing Restoration of Restoration of Possible expulsion Physical Assault/Intimidation- Property Property Loss of privileges Intentionally causing or attempting Referral for Referral for Loss of privileges to cause physical harm through Counseling (as Counseling (as BOD informed force or violence against another appropriate) appropriate) student or school personnel Want at an auton Assault Loss of privileges Loss of privileges Verbal or cyber Assault- Intentionally causing or attempting BOD informed BOD informed to cause emotional harm through BOD inionned BOD illioilleu words, pictures, videos, or online postings against another student or school personnel Constant on Bookless British in the Careless or Reckless Driving - in front of school, on school premises, or while participating in school functions Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 4 Options for Illand Astirity Assistant interventions: Illegal Activity-Any Involvement Write up sent home Weapons-bringing guns, knives, or and put in file other dangerous weapons to and parming intentionally inflict harm (by law Contact Local must be reported to the police and Authorities requires a one year expulsion) Fundaise Bomb Threat-by law must be Expulsion reported to the police and requires a one year expulsion 1
+Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 3 Options for Options for Options for Options for interventions: interventions: interventions: interventions: Fighting-includes all parties involved Write up sent home Write up sent Write up sent Write up sent Substance Abuse-including chew, and put in file home and put in file home and put in file home and put in file snuff, tobacco, alcohol, prescription Written Apology IIIe IIIE THE meds that do not belong to the Written Apology Written Apology Written Apology student, excessive over-the-counter Acknowledgement of " " 1 07 1 07 meds, and/or other substances behavior Acknowledgement Acknowledgement Acknowledgement 0 1 50 1 1 N. OUT () of behavior of behavior of behavior Sexual or Ethnic Harassment IN or OUT of school Suspension for 1-5 Out of School Out of School Expulsion Sexual Immorality days Suspension for Suspension for 10 Expuision ocxual illinorality days three days up to days to one BOD informed Intentional Destructive Acts- TSAP one semester semester 202 Against school property, other personal property, or stealing Restoration of Restoration of Possible expulsion Discrete at A a sould fluction interfere Property Property Lancator de la constancia Physical Assault/Intimidation- Intentionally causing or attempting Referral for Referral for Loss of privileges to cause physical harm through Counseling (as Counseling (as BOD informed force or violence against another appropriate) appropriate) Bob illionnod student or school personnel -11 -1 Loss of privileges Loss of privileges Verbal or cyber Assault- 50516 Intentionally causing or attempting BOD informed BOD informed to cause emotional harm through words, pictures, videos, or online postings against another student or school personnel Careless or Reckless Driving - in front of school, on school premises, or while participating in school functions Turictions Behavior First Offense Second Offense Third Offense Fourth Offense Fifth Offense Level 4 Options for Josepha Gilonido Time Shories - Junio Jironoc .
+IIII Ollollo interventions: Illegal Activity-Any Involvement Wasan and before the Write up sent home Weapons-bringing guns, knives, or and put in file other dangerous weapons to intentionally inflict harm (by law Contact Local must be reported to the police and Authorities requires a one year expulsion) Expulsion Bomb Threat-by law must be reported to the police and requires a one year expulsion